Breastfeeding – Getting Started

 Surrounding yourself with other breastfeeding mothers can be invaluable!
 Ask your community health nurse if there are mother’s groups that she can suggest.

-Learn more about breastfeeding a newborn in our online Simply Breastfeeding course (12 videos that teach you everything you need to know about breastfeeding).
+Learn even more in our online Simply Breastfeeding course (12 videos that teach you everything you need to know about breastfeeding).

 References and More Information: